Xiaojian-Zhang/EQ_PA_ML_VideoData/README.md

 The code scripts for processing the annotation, modeling development and interpretations are uploaded.
 If you want to open them in your local environment, please make sure **Jupyter Notebook** is installed.

-Preprocessing_Data.ipynb: preprocessing data, transforming annotations into numeric variables
+_Preprocessing_Data.ipynb_: preprocessing data, transforming annotations into numeric variables

-Modeling_Plotting.ipynb: Train-test data splitting, machine learning model development, MNL model development, performance comparison, variable importance calculation, partial dependence plots generation, and all generating all figures.
+_Modeling_Plotting.ipynb_: Train-test data splitting, machine learning model development, MNL model development, performance comparison, variable importance calculation, partial dependence plots generation, and all generating all figures.